Kareem13931/Voting-Machine-Project/README.md

 # Voting-Machine-Project
-Voting Machine Project by using ATmega32
+Code for a Voting Machine Project
+Using AVR atmega32 mcu.